-GRI Indicator Description Response G4-LA3 Return to work and retention rates after parental leave, by gender All individuals taking time off related to a newborn child returned to work.
-G4-LA6 Type of injury and injury rates, occupational diseases, lost days, and absenteeism, and total number of work-related fatalities, by region and by gender During the reporting period, there were no documented significant lost-day injuries, occupational diseases, or work-related fatalities.
-G4-LA9 Average hours of training per year per employee by gender, and by employee category During the reporting period, a total of approximately 5,809 hours of training were provided amounting to 9.8 hours of training per full-time employee.
-This includes human resources training, general skills training, leadership training and department-specific training.
+GRI Indicator Description Response G4-LA3 Return to work and retention rates after parental leave, by gender During the reporting period, 100% of males and 93% of females taking time off related to a newborn child returned to work.
+G4-LA6 Type of injury and injury rates, occupational diseases, lost days, and absenteeism, and total number of work-related fatalities, by region and by gender A. Absenteeism: Employees took 3,290 sick days B. Lost Time Injuries: Employees experienced 4 lost-time injuries, a lost-time injury frequency rate of 3.32 injuries per million hours worked C. Work-Related Fatalities: 0 G4-LA9 Average hours of training per year per employee by gender, and by employee category During the reporting period, a total of approximately 18,751 hours of training were provided amounting to 32 hours of training per full-time employee.
+This includes human resources training, general skills training, leadership training and department- specific training.
 G4-LAII Percentage of employees receiving regular performance and development reviews All full-time employees are eligible to receive a written and/or verbal performance review.
-G4-LA12 Composition of governance bodies and breakdown Kimco's Board of Directors is comprised of 9 members - 2 of whom are Management Directors and 7 of whom are Independent Directors.
-The Board is comprised of 8 Male and 1 Female members.
+G4-LA12 Composition of governance bodies and breakdown Kimco's Board of Directors is comprised of 8 members - 2 of whom are Management Directors and 6 of whom are Independent Directors.
+The Board is comprised of 7 Male and 1 Female members.
 Additional information, including Board Member biographies, can be found at: http://investors.kimcorealty.com For employee data, see G4-9 and G4-10.